What is Functional Medicine

-Functional medicine is today’s proven, practical approach to resolve chronic illness
+What is functional medicine?
+It’s Denver’s proven, practical approach to resolving chronic illness

 Functional medicine addresses the underlying causes of disease using a systems-oriented approach that engages the patient and doctor in a therapeutic partnership.
-This 21st-century approach is an evolution in the practice of medicine, which better addresses today’s healthcare needs.
+This 21st-century approach is an evolution in the practice of medicine, which better addresses the healthcare needs of active Denver lifestyles.

 - Shifts the traditional disease-centered focus of conventional medical practice to an individualized, patient-centered approach.